草莓影视

 • Anemia (a shortage of red blood cells) can cause a person to feel weak, fatigued (tired), or short of breath.

-• Leukopenia (a shortage of normal white blood cells) can lead to an increased risk of infections.
+• Leukopenia (a shortage of normal white blood cells) can increase the risk of infections.

 Bone and calcium problems